DomainDrivenArchitecture/lineagos-fairphone/README.md

 Another easy way to install apps like WhatsApp, Signal and almost **any other app** from GooglePlay Store is to use the **Aurora App Store**.
 The Aurora Store is available in the F-Droid Store and you can easily download APKs from the PlayStore without a GooglePlay account, but nevertheless supports important security updates.
 Furthermore, Aurora gives you information about in-app trackers and many more.

+Before you ungoogle your smartphone, it might be a good idea to backup your chats from your phone.
+Therefore you just have to store a backup file on your computer and after the installation you can copy this backup file back to your phone and restore your chats.

 ## See also